marlonsimondietrich/generated-consultancy-website/README.md

 ## ☁️ Deployment

-This project is optimized for deployment on the Cloudflare network.
+This project is optimized for deployment on the Cloudflare network and can also run as a container on Google Cloud Run.

+### Cloudflare Workers / Pages

-### Deploy with Wrangler CLI
+#### Deploy with Wrangler CLI

 1.  **Authenticate with Cloudflare:**
     ```sh